mertalpaydin/Electricity-Market-Forecasting/Project_Plan.md

 -   When using Darts models, ensure data is provided via a Lightning-compatible DataLoader rather than preloaded `TimeSeries` objects.

--   For baselines (LSTM, PatchTST), data will stream batch-by-batch from disk to GPU, allowing out-of-core training on 8GB VRAM.
+-   For data heavy models (LSTM, PatchTSMixer etc.), data will stream batch-by-batch from disk to GPU, allowing out-of-core training on 8GB VRAM.

 #### **Action 3: Subsampling and Full-Training Protocol**